sisuy/Algorithm/other/subArray.md

 		Int p = mid;

-		//calculate the maximum on the left£¨mid to head£© While(mid >= head){
+		//calculate the maximum on the leftÂ£Â¨mid to headÂ£Â© While(mid >= head){
 			Value = value + arr[p];
 			If(value >= max){